 Capstone project aligns with your interests and career goals.

-> You’ll work with a partner site to identify and design a research project that aligns with your specialization track (Quality Assurance and Compliance, Business Management, or Research and Development) and you will conduct research by collecting and analyzing data under the guidance of the site supervisor.
+You’ll work with a partner site to identify and design a research project or business plan that aligns with your specialization track (Quality Assurance and Compliance, Business Management, or Research and Development) and collect and analyze data under the guidance of the site supervisor.
 You’ll have a meaningful presence at your partner site or hold regular meetings online, engaging with stakeholders and building relationships to address your driving question successfully.
 Typically, students spend approximately 100 hours over the course of the semester (7 hours per week) on the capstone project.

-> Students often discover rewarding job opportunities and professional connections during this final course.
+Students often discover rewarding job opportunities and professional connections during this final course.
 Gain the real-world experience employers value and set yourself apart from the competition.
 Past capstone students in other UW Extended Campus online programs have completed capstone projects for major organizations such as UW Medical Foundation, UnitedHealth Group, and the Green Bay Packers.

 Are you a company that would like to be a capstone host?

 As a capstone host, you’ll provide opportunities for UW Master of Science in Applied Biotechnology students to complete a project with your organization.
 Serving as a capstone host allows you to offer guidance and mentorship to students entering the biotechnology field.